FOX FAMILY CARE

 it is high enough that they can't mark in it, but, low enough they can

-Foxes like fresh water, there water should be changed daily.
+Foxes like fresh water, there water should be changed once or twice daily.

 If you have dogs or cats where your fox can access their food dish,